 Charter capital means the total value of assets that are contributed or promised to be contributed by members/partners when establishing a limited liability company or partnership; or the total face value of shares that are sold or registered when establishing a joint-stock company.

-- The State recognizes the continued existence and development of types of business entities defined in this Law; ensures the legal equality of enterprises regardless of their forms and economic sectors; and acknowledges the legitimate profitability of business.
+- The State recognizes the continued existence and development of types of business entities defined in this Law; ensures the legal equality of enterprises regardless of their forms and economic sectors, and acknowledges the legitimate profitability of the business.

 - The State recognizes and protects the ownership of assets, capital, income, other lawful rights and interests of enterprises and owners of enterprises.

 - Legitimate assets and capital of enterprises and enterprise owners shall not be nationalized and shall not be administratively confiscated.

 - The State shall purchase or requisition enterprises’ assets for reasons of national defense and security, national interests, state of emergency, natural disaster response, and pay enterprises according to market prices at such times.
 The payment or compensation must ensure enterprises’ interests without discrimination between types of business entities.

 - Political organizations and socio-political organizations within enterprises shall operate in accordance with the Constitution, law, and the organization’s charter.

 - Enterprises must not obstruct the establishment of intramural political organizations or socio-political organizations and must not obstruct employees to participate in such organizations.

 - Right to Engage in the business lines that are not prohibited by law.

 - Right to Exercise business autonomy; decide on organizational structure, business lines, and location; change the scale and business lines.